lindbrook/cholera/docs/notes/references.md

 Deirdre Mask.
 2020. *The Address Book: What Street Addresses Reveal about Identity, Race, Wealth, and Power*.
 New York: St Martin’s Griffin.

+Mark Miodownik.
+2024. *It’s a Gas: THe Sublime and Elusive Elements That Expand Our World*.
+New York: Mariner Books.

 R. J. Morris.
 1976. *Cholera 1832: The Social Response to An Epidemic*.
 New York: Holmes & Meier.